chavezrodrigo/project1/Readme.md

 - matplotlib
 - seaborn
 ## Motivations for Project
-The motivation for this project is to provide insight to a series of sales data to an anonymous superstore.
+The motivation of this project is to provide insight to a series of sales data to an anonymous superstore
 ## The purpose of this notebook is to answer the following questions:

 - What are the most profitable product groups?